jonobr1/two.js/wiki/documentation/effects/sprite/README.md

 __Extends__: `Two.Rectangle`

 A convenient package to display still or animated images through a tiled image source.
-For more information on the principals of animated imagery through tiling see [Texture Atlas]{@link https://en.wikipedia.org/wiki/Texture_atlas} on Wikipedia..
+For more information on the principals of animated imagery through tiling see [Texture Atlas][https://en.wikipedia.org/wiki/Texture_atlas](https://en.wikipedia.org/wiki/Texture_atlas) on Wikipedia..

 ### Constructor